arp242/testing.vim/README.markdown

 2. Verify that the highlighting is correct in this file.

-3. Run `./test-syntax path/to/basic.go`; this will generate a test script recording the current syntax highlighting.
+3. Run `tvim gen-syn syntax/test/basic.go > syntax/test/go_test.vim`; this will
+   generate a test script recording the current syntax highlighting.

 4. Test the file as any other `_test.vim` script.